Larouex/IoTC-OPCUA-Server-Basic/README.md

 ## Running the "OPC Server" Application

 ### Configuration
-Our OPC/UA Server is designed to be simple and easy to get started with, but we have also focussed on being configuration driven for the OPC/UA Server, Node and Variable options.
+Our OPC-UA Server is designed to be simple and easy to get started with, but we have also focussed on being configuration driven for the OPC-UA Server, Node and Variable options.
 You can define lots of nodes and many variables for those nodes.

 ### Startup
 Let's look at the startup options...